yupaulk/JOBS/README.md

 We have example input data [here](https://github.com/LidaWangPSU/JOBS/blob/main/example_data/).
 Data were subsetted from brain bulk and single cell eQTLs as an example to run the script.

-The input consists of:
+### Input Data Format

+#### 1. Effect Size Matrix
-(1) Effect size matrix: This matrix captures eQTLs across both bulk and single-cell data.
-It includes the following columns:
+This matrix contains eQTL effect sizes for both bulk and single-cell data.

+- **Columns**:
-Column 1: Gene-SNP pair identifiers.
+  - **Column 1**: Gene-SNP pair identifiers.
-Column 2: Effect size for bulk data.
+  - **Column 2**: Bulk effect size.
-Columns 3+: Cell type-specific eQTL effect sizes.
+  - **Columns 3+**: Cell type-specific eQTL effect sizes.

+#### 2. Standard Error Matrix (S.E.)
-(2) Standard error matrix (S.E.): This matrix has the same dimensions as the effect size matrix, representing the standard errors for the corresponding eQTL effect sizes.
-It includes:
+This matrix has the same dimensions as the effect size matrix and represents the standard errors associated with the eQTL effect sizes.

+- **Columns**:
-Column 1: Gene-SNP pair identifiers (matching the effect size matrix).
+  - **Column 1**: Gene-SNP pair identifiers (should match the effect size matrix).
-Column 2: Standard error of the effect size in bulk data.
+  - **Column 2**: Bulk effect size standard error.
-Columns 3+: Standard errors for the cell type-specific eQTL effect sizes.
+  - **Columns 3+**: Standard errors for the cell type-specific eQTL effect sizes.

-(It is acceptable to have missing data in the input.
-We will analyze all gene-SNP pairs unless sc-eQTL data is entirely missing for all cell types.
-In other cases, we will simply ignore the missing values and keep "NA" in the output.)

 |    Gene-snp pair    |      Bulk     | Cell type 1  |  Cell type 2 | ...... |  Cell type k |
 | ------------------- |      ----     | -----------  |  ----------- | ------ |  ----------- |
 | ENSG00000XXXXX-snp1 | xx(beta or se)|xx(beta or se)|xx(beta or se)| ...... |xx(beta or se)|
 | ENSG00000XXXXX-snp2 | xx(beta or se)|xx(beta or se)|xx(beta or se)| ...... |xx(beta or se)|

+(It is acceptable to have missing data in the input.
+We will analyze all gene-SNP pairs unless sc-eQTL data is entirely missing for all cell types.
+In other cases, we will simply ignore the missing values and keep "NA" in the output.)

 ```
 library(data.table)
 beta <- as.data.frame(fread("~/example_beta_chr22.txt.gz"))